iosifache/ubuntu-dotfiles/README.md

 |                                   when spawining
 ├── install.sh                      Script installing the whole environment ├── README.md                       This file
+├── regenerate_aliases.sh           Script for regenerating the aliases based on
+|                                   the distributed aliases.txt files
-└── shell_creation.sh               Script executed when spawning a new shell
+└── shell_spawning.sh               Script executed when spawning a new shell
 ```

 ### Application-Specific Files